 A California Highway Patrolman had been informed by a black motorist that another black motorist appeared to be driving drunk.
 The Highway Patrol officer, Lee Minikus, who happened to be white, followed the suspect vehicle, clocking his speed well in excess of the posted speed limit.
 The patrolman then pulled over a 21-year-old black motorist, Marquette Frye – in Watts.
 In the passenger seat was Mr. Fry’s 22-year-old step-brother.
 By Mr. Frye’s own admission, the officer was courteous to him when asked to step out of his car for some questions.
 After a few questions, the officer proceeded to give the driver a sobriety test.
 After the sobriety test the officer determined the driver to be intoxicated and informed him he was under arrest.
 Mr. Fry’s 22-year-old step-brother, who was also intoxicated, wanted to drive the vehicle home, which happened to be just a few blocks away.
 However, the patrolmen refused him because of his obvious condition.
 The 22-year-old then leaped from the car and raced home to tell his mother to come and get the car.
 The mother and her son then hurried back to the scene where the patrolman was waiting for the tow truck to impound the vehicle (impounding a vehicle driven by an assumed drunk driver was standard procedure).
 The officer was also becoming alarmed at the growing number of blacks assembling at the scene, so he summoned back-up.
 The officer allowed the mother to speak to her son, the driver, before he put him in the squad car (Marquette Frye still had yet to be placed in handcuffs).
 The mother also believed her son was drunk and scolded him for driving in that condition.
 More squad cars – occupied by mostly white police officers – had continued to show up at the scene.
 The arresting officer now tried to escort Marquette Frye to a vehicle and place him under arrest (hand-cuff him).
 However, the visibly drunk Marquette Frye was being provoked to “run for it” by 200 or more black males and females who had now gathered at the scene (many shouting racial obscenities at the white officers – who were simply doing their job).

 Apparently emboldened by the large number of his people and the constant prodding to run, the drunk Mr. Frye suddenly bolted for the crowd.
 Highway Patrol officer Lee Minikus, along with some other officers, grabbed Mr. Frye and then began to wrestle with him.
 During the scuffle, officer Minikus hit Marquette Frye in the head with his baton, causing him to become disoriented.
 When this happened, Mr. Frye’s mother then jumped on the back of another officer.
-The drunken Marquette Frye, along with his brother and mother were all then arrested.
-During the altercation almost all of the blacks had become belligerent now, shouting insults as well as trying to incite other blacks to attack the white officers.
-A few white officers then went into the crowd and grabbed a black female and black male who they believed were the loudest instigators and arrested them.
+The drunken Marquette Frye, along with his brother and mother, were arrested, handcuffed, then placed into waiting squad cars.
+During this altercation almost all of the blacks had become belligerent now, shouting insults as well as trying to incite other blacks to attack the white officers.
+A few white officers went into the crowd and grabbed a black female and black male who they believed were the loudest instigators and arrested them.
 The police quickly began to leave the scene.
 From beginning to end, the arrest of the drunken Marquette Frye and the four others had taken only about a half-hour.
 However, the hundreds of blacks who had watched the five arrests, and particularly the black youth, were now in a feral fury over the – deserved – treatment of the five (only Marquette Frye was hit) and began to hurl rocks and bottles at the remaining patrol cars as they were leaving the scene.